Creator Terms Conditions

 "Platform" means the platform managed by the Provider and used by the Provider to provide the Hosted Services, including the application and database software for the Hosted Services, the system and server software used to provide the Hosted Services, and the computer hardware on which that application, database, system and server software is installed;

-"Schedule" means any schedule attached to the main body of this Agreement; 8"Services" means any services that the Provider provides to the Customer, or has an obligation to provide to the Customer, under this Agreement;
+"Services" means any services that the Provider provides to the Customer, or has an obligation to provide to the Customer, under this Agreement;

 "Supported Web Browser" means the current release from time to time of Microsoft Edge, Mozilla Firefox, Google Chrome or Apple Safari, or any other web browser that the Provider agrees in writing shall be supported;